pavelkeyzik/just-for-fun/README.md

 # JUST FOR FUN :sunny:

-## No Redux!
-No REST!
-Just Hype...
+## What are we using?

-- React Hooks
+- React && React Hooks
+- Reactstrap
 - GraphQL
 - Apollo Client
 - TypeScript
 - Fractal architecture
+- Jest && Enzyme
+- Mapbox

 ## How to contribute